Quirky Karaja Square - 3'9" x 4'0"

 CONDITION:

-Some moth bites and end loss
+Several small moth bites and end loss.